LuoXubo/JointLoc/AbsLoc/README.md

 ## Notice

-The main file is delted due to the privacy of the project.
+The main file is deleted due to the privacy of the project.
 We will provide the main file after the paper is accepted.

 ## Installation